vsulako/AFFBWheel/readme.md

 - uncomment line `#define PEDALS_TYPE PT_MP_HC164` (and comment other lines with `PEDALS_TYPE`)

 #### Option #3: external ADC MCP3204

+It may be worthwhile to use ADC (analog-digital converter) for pedals.
+Pedals require connecting with long cable, which can catch interference(noise).
+Digital signal from ADC, unlike analog one, is insensitive to this.
+Also, external ADC can provide better resolution than 10-bit one in Arduino.

 MCP3204 is fast enough 12-bit 4-channel ADC with SPI interface(6 wires).
 However, communication can be fit into 5 and even 4 wires.